anushkakulk/cpp_tennis_reservation_system/README.md

 ## officers
 - an officer is a member, and is capable of doing everything a member can.
 - an officer can also reserve open play sessions, which are a series of 30 minute reservations with start times from 6 to 8:30 pm.
 They can book these on any day, and can reserve 7 days in advance.

+## LIST OF USERS THAT CAN BE USED TO LOGIN AND TEST FUNCTIONALITY:
+1 alice member
+2 bob member
+3 carol member
+4 dana member
+5 edgar member
+6 frank coach
+7 grant coach
+8 hank officer
+9 ian officer
+10 tania member
+100 pete coach
+12 anushka officer
+_Or, you could create a new user_